Top Quality Heart Rhythm Care

 A heart murmur is something you can hear — an extra noise during a heartbeat.
 It can be a sign of a heart valve problem, but most murmurs are harmless.

 Arrhythmia symptoms vary by condition and from person to person.
 You may not have any symptoms, or you may notice signs such as:

 - The feeling that your heart is beating too quickly or too hard (heart palpitations)

 You can check your heart rate at home by taking your pulse.

 Should I See a Doctor for Heart Palpitations?

-Tell your primary care provider if you experience heart palpitations.
-He or she will help you determine whether you need to see an electrophysiologist, or EP—a physician who specializes in heart rhythms and your heart’s electrical signals.
+Let your primary care provider know if you are experiencing heart palpitations.
+They will help you determine whether you need to see an electrophysiologist, or EP, who is a physician that specializes in heart rhythms and your heart’s electrical signals.
 Meet our arrhythmia care team.

 When you experience symptoms of an irregular heartbeat, you want a prompt diagnosis so you can protect your health.
 At the Bob and Patty Edwards Arrhythmia Center at Overlake, you’ll find the advanced technology and professional expertise to identify and treat your heart rhythm disorder